electricimp/examples/Microsoft_Azure_Examples/MS_IoTCentral_AssetTracking_Demo/README.md

 #### Generate Device Connection String

 We will now use the command line and npm to download a key generation tool and binary file.
-The binary file can be found in Github in the following (repo)[https://github.com/Azure/dps-keygen/tree/master/bin].
-Select the folder for your OS and download the `dps_cstr` file.
+The binary file can be found in Github in the following [repo](https://github.com/Azure/dps-keygen/tree/master/bin).
+Select the folder for your OS and download the **dps_cstr** file.

-Open your command line navigate to where the `dps_cstr` file was downloaded.
-Make sure the `dps_cstr` file is an executable.
+Open your command line navigate to where the **dps_cstr** file was downloaded.
+Make sure the **dps_cstr** file is an executable.
 This can be checked with the following cmd:

 `ls -la`

-Find the line that contains the info for `dps_cstr`.
+Find the line that contains the info for **dps_cstr**.
 It should look something like the following:

 `-rwxr-xr-x@  1 electricimp  staff   649K Nov 12 13:05 dps_cstr`